rioastamal/lightsail-miab-installer/README.md

     10 box.example.com.
     ```
 2. Check mail server log at `/var/log/mail.log` or `/var/log/syslog` for more details.
+3. Make sure firewall for incoming port 25 is open both on OS and on Amazon Lightsail instance.

 ### The installation is stuck, what should I do?